floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 and for non-indexed rendering a range of vertices.

-Multiple primitive groups can be associated with a mesh at creation time, and used as used as parameter to the **Gfx::Draw()** method.
-This way the rendering code doesn't need to know too many details about the underlying mesh data.
+Multiple primitive groups can be associated with a mesh at creation time, and a primitive-group-index used as parameter to the **Gfx::Draw()** method.
+This way the rendering code doesn't need to know too many details about the underlying mesh structure.

-It is also possible to create meshes without primitive groups, in this case the drawing code needs pass a PrimitiveGroup object to an overloaded version of **Gfx::Draw()**.
+It is also possible to create meshes without primitive groups, in this case the drawing code needs to pass a PrimitiveGroup object to an overloaded version of **Gfx::Draw()**.

 ### Mesh Creation

 Mesh creation follows the usual resource creation pattern:

-* fill a MeshSetup object with creation parameters
+* fill a **MeshSetup** object with creation parameters
-* optionally setup the initial vertex- and index data
+* optionally setup the initial vertex- and index data in memory
-* call Gfx::CreateResource() and get an opaque Id back
+* call **Gfx::CreateResource()** and get an opaque Id back

 Following are a number of examples for the most common scenarios: